andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatype.md

 	- [ ] How does a Range differ from other types like a List?
 - [ ] Explain Generator in your own words.
 	- [ ] How does a Generator differ from other types like a List?
+- [ ] Explain truthy and falsy in your own words.